Section 14 of Evidence Act,1872 [Case Laws]

 State of mind, or of Body or Bodily Feelings:

-First part talks about facts showing the existence of state of mind which includes intention, knowledge, good faith, negligence, rashness, ill-will or good-will towards particular person are relevant.
-Focus is given on particular person, which means state of mind is not towards general person, but a particular person.
+The first part talks about facts showing the existence of the state of mind which includes intention, knowledge, good faith, negligence, rashness, ill-will, or good-will towards particular person are relevant.
+Focus is given to a particular person, which means a state of mind is not towards a general person, but a particular person.

-Second part of Section 14 says, facts showing the existence of any state of body or bodily feeling are Relevant.
+The second part of Section 14 says facts showing the existence of any state of body or bodily feeling are Relevant.

-Illustrations related to main part of Section 14 are as follows:
+Illustrations related to the main part of Section 14 are as follows:

-- Similarly, A is accused of delivering to other a counterfeit coin which, at the time of delivery, he knew it to be counterfeit.
-If he is found of other counterfeit coins in his possession then, this shows state of mind of A.
+• Similarly, A is accused of delivering to others a counterfeit coin which, at the time of delivery, he knew it to be counterfeit.
+If he finds other counterfeit coins in his possession then, this shows the state of mind of A.

-Explanation-1: A fact is said to be relevant as showing state of mind only when it shows state of mind related to particular matter (or person) and not general matter.
+Explanation-1: A fact is said to be relevant as showing the state of mind only when it shows the state of mind related to a particular matter (or person) and not a general matter.

-Illustration related to fact showing state of mind related to particular matter:
+Illustration related to fact showing state of mind related to a particular matter:

 The fact that B’s attention was drawn on other occasions to the defect of that particular carriage, is relevant.
 It is relevant because it is related to particular carriage/matter.